tondatto/keyvolution/README.md

 ## Best results

-Running the program on a machine with Linux Pop!_OS 22.04 LTS operating system and Intel® Core™ i7-12700 processor this is the best results:
+Running the program on a machine with Linux Pop!_OS 22.04 LTS operating system and Intel® Core™ i7-12700 processor this is the best results for the [400 most common portuguese words][1]:

 Python (time: 242s)
 ```